ursiform/sleuth/README.md

 func main() {
   handler := new(echoHandler)
+  // In the real world, the Interface field of the sleuth.Config object
-  config := &sleuth.Config{Handler: handler, Service: "echo-service"}
+  // should be set so that all services are on the same subnet. config := &sleuth.Config{Handler: handler, Service: "echo-service"}
   server, err := sleuth.New(config)
   if err != nil {